Sv443-Network/UserUtils/docs.md

 Those will be listed in a section marked by a warning emoji (⚠️) each.

 If you need help with something, please [create a new discussion](https://github.com/Sv443-Network/UserUtils/discussions) or [join my Discord server.](https://dc.sv443.net/)
 For submitting bug reports or feature requests, please use the [GitHub issue tracker.](https://github.com/Sv443-Network/UserUtils/issues)

+> [!NOTE]
+> In version 10.0.0, many of the platform-agnostic features were moved to [the CoreUtils library.](https://github.com/Sv443-Network/CoreUtils)
+> <sub>Everything is re-exported by UserUtils for backwards compatibility, but you may want to consider using CoreUtils directly if you don't need any of the DOM- or GreaseMonkey-specific features or want control over the installed version of CoreUtils.</sub>

 <br>